UnitTestBot/UTBotPythonSBFT2024/README.md

 Configuration is set in `python_tool_competition_2024_utbot_python/config.py`.

-You can specify time budget with option `timeout`.
+You can specify the time budget with the option `TIMEOUT`.
 Now it is set to 300 seconds.
 The tool will probably spend all given time.

 ## Development